Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Adu_ESP32/readme.md

   - ESP32 boards are not natively supported by Arduino IDE, so you need to add them manually.
   - Follow the [instructions](https://github.com/espressif/arduino-esp32) in the official ESP32 repository.
+  - If your ESP32 board is not recognized and a COM port is not mapped by your computer, try installing the [serial port drivers](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html#connect-esp32-to-pc) recommended by ESPRESSIF.
 - Install Azure CLI and Azure IoT Module

   See steps to install both [here](https://learn.microsoft.com/azure/iot-hub-device-update/create-update?source=recommendations#prerequisites).